 So when Fido starts to kick his leg when you’re rubbing his belly you’ll know why – it’s an involuntary response..
 That’s not to say that dogs are annoyed by belly rubs, it’s just that their involuntary leg kicking isn’t a sign of them being ticklish.

 Dogs shake or kick their legs when you scratch them because of something known as the scratch reflex.
 It’s a completely involuntary reaction, which explains why your dog may look as puzzled as you do when it starts to happen.
 When you scratch or tickle your dog’s belly, it irritates him, much the same way that the wind or a bug might.
 It activates nerves under his skin that are connected to his spinal cord and relays a message to his leg muscles to kick in an attempt to get rid of the irritant.
 Of course, you’re the one both providing the “itch” and “scratching” it, so it’s a completely pointless act. – Animal Planet

-Not all dogs like having their bellies rubbed; if your dog isn’t rolling over and offering up his belly on his own chances are he’s just not into belly rubs.
-Just like people all dogs are different and there’s no need for concern if your dog doesn’t seem to enjoy it.
+Not all dogs like getting belly rubs.
+If your dog isn’t rolling over and offering up his belly on his own, chances are he’s just not into belly rubs.
+Just like people all dogs are different, and there’s no need for concern if your dog doesn’t seem to enjoy belly rubs.

 Dog’s generally loves petting of any kind, but the belly rub seems to bring a special kind of bliss for some dogs.
 If a dog offers you their belly by all means go hog wild.

-If your dog isn’t a fan of belly rubs no need to worry – there’s plenty of other ways to bond with your canine companion.
-Check out 26 quick & simple ways to relieve dog boredom & 33 simple indoor games for dogs.
+If your dog isn’t a fan of belly rubs no need to worry; there’s plenty of other ways to bond with your canine companion.
+Check out our list of 26 ways to relieve dog boredom, 10 ways to keep your dog mentally stimulated & 33 simple indoor games for dogs.